Investigation Transcription Services: Why Do You Need Them? - Ditto

 Government AgenciesRegulatory bodies, government agencies

-Corporate InvestigatorsIn-house corporate investigators, attorneys, external law firms
+Corporate InvestigatorsIn-house corporate investigators, attorneys, and external law firms

 JournalistsInvestigative journalists